-Petition Ballot Title Sponsoring Political Committee Petition Timeline- Initiative petition sponsors must register as a PAC and, prior to ol proposed petition to the SOE, with the form on which signatures of such form.
-Text Submittal Date- will be affixed, and shall obtain the approval of the SOE SOE shall make a determination regarding the approval of the for n within fifteen days.
-SOE Approval Date The date of approval by the SOE marks the beginning of the 180 d petition drive shall terminate.
-180 Day Termination Date- If sufficient signatures are submitted, the SOE shall within thirty do a written report to the board.
-SOE Written Report Submittal Date The sponsor shall submit all signed petitions gathered by petition sponsor during such month to the SOE for signature no later than verify the validity of signatures for each signed petition within thir the fifth day of the following month.
-The SOE shall Jpon reaching the 1% threshold, the SOE shall notify the board.
-The after notification.
-SOE Board Notification Date- Board Decision Date- After notification by the SOE regarding the 1% threshold, the compore and transmit a financial impact statement.
-The sponsor of containing the financial impact statement to the SOE.
-The SOE shapetition containing the financial impact statement, render a determination of the soul impact statement. the petition shall then submit a revised petition form ll, within fifteen days after submittal of the revised Comptroller Financial Impact Statement Date- SOE Revision Determination Date- Within sixty (60) days after notification of legality by the Legal Revi petition.
+Petition Ballot Title Sponsoring Political Committee Petition Timeline- Initiative petition sponsors must register as a PAC and, prior to proposed petition to the SOE, with the form on which signature of such form.
+Text Submittal Date- es will be affixed, and shall obtain the approval of the SOE SOE shall make a determination regarding the approval of the f form within fifteen days.
+SOE Approval Date The date of approval by the SOE marks the beginning of the 18 petition drive shall terminate.
+180 Day Termination Date- If sufficient signatures are submitted, the SOE shall within thirt a written report to the board.
+SOE Written Report Submittal D The sponsor shall submit all signed petitions gathered by petitions gathered by petitions sponsor during such month to the SOE for signature no later the verify the validity of signatures for each signed petition within t an the fifth day of the following month.
+The SOE shall Jpon reaching the 1% threshold, the SOE shall notify the board after notification.
+SOE Board Notification Date- Board Decision Date- After notification by the SOE regarding the 1% threshold, the coprepare and transmit a financial impact statement.
+The sponsor containing the financial impact statement to the SOE.
+The SOE spetition containing the financial impact statement, render a detection containing the financial impact statement. r of the petition shall then submit a revised petition form shall, within fifteen days after submittal of the revised Comptroller Financial Impact Statement Date- SOE Revision Determination Date- Within sixty (60) days after notification of legality by the Legal Repetition.
 Public Hearing Date- teferendum